-A common traditional German food found in almost every other region is potato salad.
-This type of salad was popularized in the early 1900s and has since become very common all over the world.
+A typical traditional German food found in almost every other region is potato salad.
+This type of salad was popularized in the early 1900s and has since become very common worldwide.

-German potato salad is made with a mixture of potatoes, mayonnaise, and onions, which gives them a sort of tang.
+German potato salad is made with a mixture of potatoes, mayonnaise, and onions, giving them a tang.
 Sometimes the potato salad is served with fried eggs mixed into the salad.

 This type of potato salad is commonly served at any event, so you may want to try it at least once, if not severally.

 Other types of German food to try out include wurst and sauerkraut, both of which are exceptionally delicious.
 Sauerkraut is a combination of vegetables that have been prepared to resemble the flavor of kraut.

 The main difference between the two is that sauerkraut is made with cabbage that has been cooked and salted to make it taste like what is used on the other side of the globe, while wurst is made with meat and a variety of vegetables.
 Buy sauerkraut on your next meal at home or as a side dish to your main course.

 See Related: Germany Currency: Everything You Need to Know